 \end{conj} Since the series above is absolutely convergent, by l'Hospital we also deduce the conjectural formula:

 For the elliptic points for $\mathrm{PSL}_2(\Z)$ we prove the conjecture, using extra symmetries of the hyperbolic lattices centered at $i$ and $\rho=e^{\pi i /3}$.

-\begin{theorem} Conjecture \ref{C1} and formula \eqref{1.11} hold for $\Gamma=\mathrm{PSL}_2(\Z)$ and for $\om$ one of the elliptic points $i$ or $\rho$ (with $V_\Gamma=\pi/3$). \end{theorem}
+\begin{theorem} Conjecture \ref{Conj1} and formula \eqref{1.3} hold for $\Gamma=\mathrm{PSL}_2(\Z)$ and for $\omega$ one of the elliptic points $i$ or $\rho$ (with $V_\Gamma=\frac{\pi}{3}$). \end{theorem}

-The conjecture has also been verified numerically for a few congruence subgroups $\Gamma_0(N)$ and a few points $\om$.
-In Figure \ref{Figure1}, we compare the pair correlation function given by \eqref{1.1} with the actual pair correlation function computed by counting the pairs in the definition, for $\Gamma=\mathrm{PSL}_2(\Z)$ and for a few choices of $\om$.
-To count the pairs $(\gamma, \gamma')$ in the definition of $\RR_Q(\xi)$, we first reduce to a half ball $|\gamma \om|, |\gamma' \om|\le k$ as explained in Section \ref{sec3}.
+The rate of convergence in the result above can be made effective in our proof (see Corollary \ref{C7.5}).
+The conjecture has also been verified numerically for a few congruence subgroups $\Gamma_0(N)$ and a few points $\omega$.
+In Fig. \ref{Figure1}, we compare the pair correlation function given by \eqref{1.1} with the actual pair correlation function computed by counting the pairs in the definition, for $\Gamma=\mathrm{PSL}_2(\Z)$ and for a few choices of $\omega$.
+To count the pairs $(\gamma, \gamma')$ in the definition of $\RR_Q(\xi)$, we first reduce to a half ball $|\gamma \omega|, |\gamma' \omega|\le k$ as explained in Section \ref{sec3}.

 When $\Gamma=\mathrm{PSL}_2(\Z)$ and $\omega$ is one of the elliptic points $i$ or respectively $\rho$, each angle in the definition of $\RR_Q(\xi)$ is counted a number of times equal to the order of the stabilizer of $\omega$ in $\Gamma$, namely 2 or respectively 3 times.
-Therefore it is more natural to consider the pair correlation measure $\RR_Q^{\mathrm{el}}$ defined as $\RR_Q$ with the condition $\gamma\ne \gamma'$ replaced by $\gamma\om\ne \gamma'\om$.
-Denoting by $g_2^{\mathrm{el}}$ the corresponding pair correlation functions, we have $g_2^{\mathrm{el}}(\xi)=g_2(e_\om \xi)$ where $e_\om$ is the cardinality of the stabilizer of $\om$, so that $g_2^{\mathrm{el}}=g_2$ if $\omega$ is not an elliptic point.
-For $\om=i$, the function $g_2^{\mathrm{el}}$ is identical with the pair correlation function found in \cite{BPPZ}, but the formula here is entirely explicit for all $\xi$.
+Therefore it is more natural to consider the pair correlation measure $\RR_Q^{\mathrm{el}}$ defined as $\RR_Q$, with the condition $\gamma\ne \gamma'$ replaced by $\gamma\omega\ne \gamma'\omega$.
+Denoting by $g_2^{\mathrm{el}}$ the corresponding pair correlation functions, we have $g_2^{\mathrm{el}}(\xi)=g_2(e_\omega \xi)$, where $e_\omega$ is the cardinality of the stabilizer of $\omega$, so that $g_2^{\mathrm{el}}=g_2$ if $\omega$ is not an elliptic point.
+For $\omega=i$, the function $g_2^{\mathrm{el}}$ is identical with the pair correlation function found in \cite{BPPZ}, but the formula here is entirely explicit for all $\xi$.